 A. Progress Schedule.

 1. General.
-Furnish a bar chart progress schedule to the District Construction Engineer for review at or before the Preconstruction Meeting.
-The Engineer will review the schedule and within 14 calendar days of receipt, will either accept the schedule or provide the Contractor with comments.
+Furnish a bar chart progress schedule to the Engineer for review at or before the Preconstruction Meeting.
+The Engineer will review the schedule and within 14 calendar days of receipt, will either accept the schedule or provide the DBT with comments.
 Acceptance of the schedule does not revise the Contract Documents.
 Provide clarification or any needed additional information within 10 days of a written request by the Engineer.
-The Department will withhold Estimates until the Engineer accepts the schedule.
+The LPA will withhold Estimates until the Engineer accepts the schedule.
 The Engineer will not measure or pay for the preparation of the schedule and schedule updates directly, but the cost of preparing and updating the schedule is incidental to all Contract Items.

 a.
 Include the following Administrative Identifier Information: